crispcat/CryptoGameTemplate/README.md

 # CryptoGameTemplate
-Set of useful Unity tools and server SDK to develop secure and scalable games from stratch.
+Set of useful Unity tools and server SDK to develop secure and scalable online games from stratch.

 # Install
 Open git bash in project root and run